rehamAbass/rehamAbass/README.md

 interests    : [Problem Solving, Backend Development , Frontend Development],

-experince    : Fullstack developer for Flash Networks - Israel, about a year and half.
+experince    : Fullstack developer at Flash Networks Corporation - Israel, (about a year and half).

 }

 ✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨